Communicable disease threats report, 17-23 November 2013, week 47

 The continued detection of MERS-CoV cases in the Middle East indicates that there is an ongoing source of infection present in the region.
 The risk of secondary transmission in the EU remains low.

-5 Jul 2019 - The ECDC Communicable Disease Threats Report (CDTR) is a weekly bulletin for epidemiologists and health professionals on active public health threats.
-This issue covers the period from 30 June-6 July 2019 and includes updates on polio, Ebola virus disease, Vibrio, West Nile virus infection and acute neurological syndrome in Peru.
+26 Nov 2021 - The ECDC Communicable Disease Threats Report (CDTR) is a weekly bulletin for epidemiologists and health professionals on active public health threats.
+This issue covers the period 21-27 November 2021 and includes updates on COVID-19, influenza, chikungunya, dengue cholera and Ebola.